KnowledgeBoat Logo

 Answer

-(e) Water and alcohol can be separated by fractional distillation method using a fractionating column fitted over the distilling flask.
+(c) Water and alcohol can be separated by fractional distillation method.
 Fractional distillation method is used to separate miscible mixtures in which the liquids have different boiling points.
 Boiling point of alcohol is 78°C and water is 100°C. Hence, this method is the most suitable for separating them.
 95.5% pure alcohol is obtained by this method.

 Answer